Becoming a Dignity Champion

 Dignity Champions include health and social care managers and frontline staff.
-They also include doctors, nurses, dieticians, porters, MPs, councillors, members of local action groups and Local Involvement Networks (LINks), and people from voluntary and advocacy organisations.
+They also include doctors, nurses, dieticians, porters, MPs, councillors, members of local action groups, and people from voluntary and advocacy organisations.
 People who use care services, their relatives and carers, as well as members of the public, are becoming Dignity Champions.

 How do I sign up as a Dignity Champion?